Are Sausages Healthy

 some producers simply switching one flour for another, often alternative legume flour fillers are used.
 The best advice is - CHECK THE INGREDIENTS!
 The problem with alternative fillers and artificial preservatives (sulphites) is that they're not natural - organic, as we are.
 This means that our bodies don't recognise these particular compounds as food.
 Hence, the body’s ability to function normally (for example to know when we are full and when we are hungry) becomes confused, hormone signals to the brain are lost in the syrupy fog of artificial preservative, inorganic compounds, and toxic anti-nutrients like sugar and legumes.

-Losing this awareness can lead to long term and wide-ranging effects like; diabetes (Type 2), obesity-related issues, cancer, dementia, heart disease, gout, Alzheimers, yeast infections and more and its time we woke up to these issues!
+Losing this awareness can lead to long term and wide-ranging effects like; diabetes, obesity, cancer, dementia, heart disease, gout, Alzheimers, yeast infections, and more and its time we woke up to these issues!

 Good nutrition comes from eating a balanced diet of natural whole foods.
 A healthy eating plan doesn't need to be difficult if we stick to eating a simple balanced diet of real and natural whole food.